Parafermi Algebra and Interordinality: Structural comparison with relation to differences

-Recalling the way the Catalan numbers are partitioned (see Eq. (\ref{eq:oblique-catalan-structure})), namely in form of (near-) ``traces'' over the secondary diagonal and adjacent diagonals in $\mathrm{LL}(G_{\mu\nu}^{(p)})$, one would expect more meaningful differences to spring from an oblique pairing of coefficients.
-There indeed exists a reduced set of $\,\frac{(q+1)(q+2)}{2}\cdot4\,$ differences $\,\partial G_{\kappa}^{(p)}\:(p=15,31,\ldots;q=1,3,\ldots)$ naturally endowed with increasing order when subtraction is performed subsubquadrantwise along a tilted path from the upper right to the lower left: \footnote{we omit configurations which stay the same upon reflection in the secondary diagonal } $ $
+Recalling the way Catalan numbers were partitioned (see Fig. \ref{fig:near-traces}), namely in form of net traces over the secondary diagonal and adjacent diagonals in $\mathrm{LL}(G_{\mu\nu}^{(p)})$, one would expect more meaningful differences to spring from a skewed pairing of coefficients.
+There indeed exists a reduced set of $\,\frac{(p_{n-3}+1)(p_{n-3}+2)}{2}\cdot4\,$ differences, $\,\partial G_{\kappa}^{(p)}\:(p=p_{n}=15,31,\ldots)$, that increase monotonously when subtraction is performed subsubquadrantwise along a tilted path from the upper right to the lower left: \footnote{we omit configurations which stay the same upon reflection in the secondary diagonal }